sanfinity-Iot/openremote/Example-Smart-Building.md

-This page describes a typical Residential Application, which can be a starting point for multi-tenant apartment buildings.
-It integrates several functions, 'Lighting', 'Start (Delayed Start)', 'Safety', and 'Climate'.
-It includes a 'Smart' function which predicts your presence schedules and automatically switches between different scenes for each function.
-The basic set-up is made with [Velbus](Velbus), but can of course be exchanged by other brands or protocols, eg. [Z-wave](Z-wave) or [KNX](KNX).
-It includes:
+This page describes a typical Residential Building Application, which can be a starting point for multi-tenant apartment buildings.
+It integrates several functions, 'Lighting', 'Start (Delayed Start)', 'Safety', 'Energy', and 'Climate'.

-- PIR sensor;
-- Window Sensor;
-- Temperature Sensor;
-- Outdoor weather service for the Outdoor Temperature;
-- Light switch with dimmer;
-- Thermostat;
-- Radiator Valve;
-- Ventilation switch
+It includes a couple of services, not just convenient for the individual resident, but also for the service provider: scenes, scheduling, problem reporting, and notification services.

+The basic set-up is part of the main branch and explained in the 'Get Started'

 ![Figure 1.
 Panels for Lighting, Smart Start, and Security as available within Home Example.](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Example%20Home%20-%20Panels%201.jpg)

 _Figure 1.
 Panels for Lighting, Start, and Security as available within Home Example._

 We have described the application here, and will give you the means to tailor it your own application.
-We are addressing 3 types of users: first of all the [Home User](#application-for-home-user), secondly the [Installer](#application-for-installer), and third the [Service Provider](#application-for-service-provider).
-For the installer we added a few functions.
-The first is a PID control function.
-This function allows you to create a feedback loop and can be used for eg. heating or ventilation function.
-The second function allows you to change sensor values (eg. Presence, or Window).
-This function is helpful to validate whether the rules-logic behind 'Smart' has been implemented for your application.
-By changing sensor values you can verify whether the application behaves as you expect it to behave without having to wait.
-For the Service Provider, we offer management tools which allow for remote management of large numbers of Home Installations.
+We are addressing 2 types of users: the [Home User](#application-for-home-user), and the [Service Provider](#application-for-service-provider).

-This project can be downloaded as [Designer 2.5 ZIP](https://github.com/openremote/Documentation/blob/master/referenceprojects/openremote.zip) file and the corresponding [Adobe Illustrator file](https://github.com/openremote/Documentation/blob/master/referenceprojects/Example-Home.ai), so you can use it as a starting point for your own application.
-Before using this project you can already view a demo in your [iOS](iOS-Console-Configuration) or [Android](Android-Console-Configuration) panels by selecting the controller: _demo.openremote.com:8688/controller_.
+Before using this project you can already view a demo at [demo.openremote.io](demo.openremote.io).

 # Application for Home User